bauwow5/OpenAquaponics/README.md

 - Automatic water pump control via water-level sensor in grow bed.

 ## Get Started:
-1. Download the disk image and flash it to the SD card of your Raspberry Pi.
+1. Download the disk image and flash it to the microSD card of your Raspberry Pi.
+We used a 128GB microSD card, and recommend at minimum a 32GB card.
 2. Follow the hardware configuration guides linked here.
 3. Connect your Pi to LAN via Ethernet and configure it for your WiFi network, since the image is configured for our test network.
 Default credentials are `user: oa-user` and `password: password`.
 We recommend changing these ASAP.
 4. Run the startup script `/home/oa-user/openAquaponics/oa/helperScripts/start.sh`.